 What can I do if the above mentioned solutions don’t help?

-It’s best to stick to minimalistic themes and simple widgets.
-This ensures the best server access and quick query processing.
-If none of these troubleshooting strategies work, contact the Cloud Flare support system for additional help.
+If none of these troubleshooting strategies work, contact the Cloud Flare support system for additional help or your web hosting account provider.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!